A Long Repentance, Part 1: Introduction | Sangwon Yang and Mako Nagasawa

 We also encourage you to explore this booklet, A Long Repentance: A Study Guide, for further reflections and discussion questions.
 Here’s a YouTube video called Colonization, Globalization, and Liberating Theologies where co-author Mako Nagasawa did an introduction and summary.

-ONLINE DISCUSSION GROUP:
+ONLINE DISCUSSION GROUPS

 For Zoom meeting ID and password, Contact Us and leave us your contact information.